apache/echarts-handbook/contents/en/application/chart-types/bar/basic-bar.md

 };
 ```

-In this case, we defined the style of the bar chart by 'itemStyle' of corresponding 'series'.
+In this case, we defined the style of the bar chart by `itemStyle` of corresponding `series`.
 For complete configuration items and their usage, please check the configuration item manual: [`series.itemStyle`](${optionPath}series-bar.itemStyle)。

 ### Width and Height of Column

 You can use [`barWidth`](${optionPath}#series-bar.barWidth) to change the width of the bar.
-For instance, the 'barWidth' in the following case was set to '20%'.
+For instance, the `barWidth` in the following case was set to `'20%'`.
 It indicates that width of each bar is 20% of the category width.
 As there are 5 data in every series, 20% 'barWidth' means 4% for the entire x-axis.

 <!-- embed -->
 ```js